Summary of the descent of Alan Blythe

 - Russel McPhail, born 24 May 1964, in N.S., died [Sept.?]
 1964 at Annapolis Royal, N.S.

-- Donald John (“Jack”) Blythe, born 27 April 1914 at Winnipeg, died 4 November 1983, aged 69 years, of heart failure.
+- Donald John (“Jack”) Blythe, born 27 April 1914 at Winnipeg, died 4 November 1983 at Richmond, British Columbia, aged 69 years, of heart failure.
 He lived with his parents until his marriage.
-He married 3 October 1936 at Winnipeg, Jean Catherine Fulton, born 17 September 1911 at Winnipeg, died 19 December 1989 at Richmond, B.C., of a sudden illness.
+He married 3 October 1936 at Winnipeg, Jean Catherine Fulton, born 17 September 1911 at Winnipeg, died 19 December 1989 at Richmond, of a sudden illness.
 Jack Blythe was from 1936 to 1939 a clerk for the Canada West Grain Co.
 In 1937 he entered Success-Angus Business College, and studied there for some time.
 He later worked in the mail-order department of Eaton’s Department Store, Winnipeg, until its closure in the late 1970s.
 About 1980 he and his wife moved to Richmond, B.C., where they lived until their deaths.

 - Jacqueline (“Jacqui”) Beth Blythe, born 22 March 1939 at Winnipeg, alive in 2000.
 She married (1) 22 March 1958, but subsequently divorced, John Barry Stephens.
 She and her first husband moved soon after their marriage to Mission, B.C., where their children were born.
 She married (2) ________.
 By her first husband she has four children: